drforester/Constructing-fractals/README.md

 The following of the steps, like those above, to fill-in points in a fractal is called a [chaos game](https://en.wikipedia.org/wiki/Chaos_game
 ).

 [Here is the program to produce the images](Sierpinski_triangle.py).
-As is, it shows every 10th generated image.
-You can change this as you like.
-You can also write the images to file instead of viewing them.
+The displays every 10th generated image; you can change the relevant line to show every Nth image, where N is any positive integer you choose.
+You can also write the images to files instead of viewing them.

 #### next one in progress ...